How Many Paragraphs Are in 500 Words? A Guide for All Essays

 Word Count Distribution:

-• Body Paragraph 1: Discuss the first similarity or difference between the two subjects.
+Body Paragraph 1: Discuss the first point of comparison or contrast.

-• Body Paragraph 2: Explore the second point of comparison or contrast.
+Body Paragraph 2: Explore the second comparison point.

-• Body Paragraph 3: Examine the third comparison or contrast point.
+Body Paragraph 3: Examine the third comparison point.

 How Many Pages is 500 Words?